ObjectDB Database Search

 Setting and Tuning of JPA Queries

-on which they were invoked).
-Flush Mode (setFlushMode) Changes made to a database using an EntityManager em can be visible ... is executed, uncommitted database changes (if any) have to be flushed to the database in order to be visible to the query.
-Flush policy in JPA is represented by the FlushModeType enum, which has two values
+on which they were invoked.
+Flush mode (setFlushMode) Changes made to a database by using an EntityManager ... must be flushed to the database to be visible to the query.
+The flush policy in JPA is represented by the FlushModeType enum, which has two values: AUTO - Flushes changes before query execution

 Internal objectdb error when execute a flush